-Each family in the program will receive instruction on how to access the Resource Directory.
-This Resource Directory is a listing of local agencies that might be of interest to 1st Step families.
+Each family in the program will receive a copy of a Resource Directory.
+This Resource Directory is a listing of local agencies that might be of interest to First Step families.
 It includes services such as the Department of Human Services, food pantries, special needs services and other resources for families with young children.